webmaster79/volodymyr-retail-search/README.md

 To get a local copy up and running, follow these simple example steps.

 ### Prerequisites
-- A browser to open the main file
 - Node.js
 - NPM
 - Yarn

+### Install Dependencies
+- Clone the repository to your local machine.
+- Install dependencies by running `yarn`.

 ### Install Database
 - You should have postgres installed on your local machine.